bde91/PiModules/UPS-PIco-Installation.md

     sudo pip install xmltodict

+Start by making sure you are at your home directoy:

+    cd ~

 Next, clone the Raspberry Pi daemons and email broadcasting system from the GitHub using the following command:

     sudo git clone https://github.com/modmypi/PiModules.git